gabrielhochstatter/CV/README.md

 ## Gabriel Hochstatter

+📍 *London, UK*

+✉️ gabrielhochstatter@gmail.com

+☎️ 078 00 857 462

 [Current Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |

 Full-stack junior developer and graduate of the highly-selective 12-week [Makers Academy](https://github.com/makersacademy) coding bootcamp in London.
 Coming from a creative but highly technical background in music production, once I discovered coding I couldn't get enough, and pursuing a career in software development seemed to be an obvious choice for me.

 Over the past few months I have grown from an enthusiastic coding hobbyist into someone who has come to value well-tested, clean and reusable code that is easy to understand and expand by the next person to work on it after myself.

-Currently seeking a position in London where I can take my skills and learning even further, and where I can be proud of the product I am working on.
+Currently seeking a position in London where I can take my skills and learning even further, and where I can be proud of the project I am working on.

 ## <a name="projects">Projects & Code</a>